 In a previous life, I was a theoretical physicist (of sorts).
 After studying at the University of Melbourne, I completed a Doctor of Philosophy (D.Phil.) at the University of Oxford, and was then a postdoctoral fellow there for three years.
 Details of my research can be found via this copy of my old Oxford website.

 I also wrote a short-lived blog about physics and maths, which nevertheless has thirty or so entries, and may be of some interest; it can be found here.

-Rough takes of a few of my songs are up on Youtube; you can either visit my channel, or watch them right here, and read the lyrics as well.
+To see my old Youtube videos, you can either visit my channel, or watch them right here, and read the lyrics as well.
 Just select your song of choice from the list, below on the left.

-In the past few years, I've been learning to play the Oriental boardgame Go (also called 'Igo' in Japanese, 'Weiqi' in Chinese, and 'Baduk' in Korean).
+Since about 2008, I've been playing the Oriental boardgame Go (also called 'Igo' in Japanese, 'Weiqi' in Chinese, and 'Baduk' in Korean).
 The rules are quite simple, but the game is extremely strategically rich.

 Players are commonly ranked by a similar system to that used in Japanese martial arts—beginners start at 30 kyu and work their way up to 1 kyu, after which they reach 1 dan.
 Amateur ranks typically go up to 6 or 7 dan, and there is a separate ranking system for professionals which ranges from 1p (professional dan) to 9p.
-Since about November or December 2012, I have been making a concerted effort to improve.
-I played at the Oxford City Go Club for a while, and also play online on the Kiseido Go Server; my rank graph from that server is shown below.
-I play irregularly, and the times it is fairly smooth and constant correspond to periods when I didn't play for a while.
+At some point, the Australian Go Association thought I was about a 2 dan; unfortunately I think that’s an overestimate by several ranks.

 Probably the best internet resource for learning about Go (at all levels from beginner up to very strong) is Sensei's library; there are also some excellent free video lectures out there, some of which I link to here.